New Meadows Park Proposed Master Plan

 Please send your email to the address above if you would like to receive meeting information and events related to New Meadows Park.

 - New Meadows Neighborhood Presentation (September 12, 2017)

 - FAQ from the initial Neighborhood Design Workshop (February 24, 2016)

 The County Parks, Trails & Open Lands Program use a public master planning process to define a long-term sustainable vision for parks.
 The public planning process and adopted planning documents help identify best uses for specific County Parks that make the most of limited resources and protect the landscape for the use and enjoyment of the community.

-Park construction is projected to cost between $575,000 – $625,000, depending on selected design options.
-The projected budget is outlined in the New Meadows Presentation.
+The cost of park construction can vary significantly pending on material and method of construction.
 The park could be developed in phases, to allow incremental development as funding for development and on-going maintenance is secured.

 The master park plan provides a foundation to research possible funding from a variety of resources including;

 Matching Grant Program; County Trails Bond Program; Federal Land & Water Conservation funds; State Recreation Trails Program; Parks, Trails & Open Lands Capital Improvement Funds and various Park & Recreation grants.

 To date, the proposed master plan was developed with input from neighborhood residents and an extensive public process.
 The proposed plan includes features and facilities not limited to: